tomerarvind195-byte/Calculator/README.md

 ## 📋 About The Project

 A **clean and interactive Python calculator** that runs in the terminal, supporting a wide range of arithmetic operations.
 Built using core Python — no external libraries needed.
-Designed with a menu-driven interface for easy use.
+Designed with a menu-driven interface for easy use.for this python library.

 **Key Highlights:**
 - 10+ arithmetic operations supported